 While no parent would consider driving around town with their child loose on an adult‘s lap, they do not apply the same logic to riding in an airplane.
-Currently, allow children younger than 2 years old to remain in their parents’ laps during flights, and older children only need to be restrained by a lap belt.
+Currently, airplane safety rules allow children younger than 2 years old to remain in their parents’ laps during flights, and older children only need to be restrained by a lap belt.
 This puts those children at significant risk.

-In 2012, David Rapoport, Jan Brown and Lindsey Epstein published an on the dangers of air travel for children who do not have appropriate safety restraints.
+In 2012, David Rapoport, Jan Brown and Lindsey Epstein published an article on the dangers of air travel for children who do not have appropriate safety restraints.
 Unfortunately, no progress has been made in the past 2 years.

 Recently, the departing chair of the National Transportation Safety Board said that “one of her great disappointments” was not making more progress toward requiring child safety seats on airplanes.